-Other Ways to Reduce Home Humidity
+Other Ways to Reduce Humidity in the Home

 Reducing sources of moisture can reduce your need for dehumidification.

-Improving the drainage around the foundation of your home may result in decreased humidity in your basement.
+- Improving the drainage around the foundation of your home may result in decreased humidity in your basement.
 Some ways to improve drainage are:

 - Extend downspouts from your gutters away from the foundation of your home